The Schott Perfecto is the Coolest Piece of Motorcycle Gear Ever

 The Perfecto hasn’t changed much

-Although the more common leather back in the day was the heavy horsehide, these days, most Shotts are made with bull leather.
-Bull leather is more available and reliable these days than horsehide.
+Although the more common leather back in the day was heavy horsehide, these days, most Schotts are made with bull or steer leather.
+Bull and steer leather is more available and reliable these days than horsehide.
 Other than that, the jackets have gone largely unchanged.
 This is why it is still a popular jacket that has remained not only an icon in the motoring world but a beacon that exudes coolness at nearly unimaginable levels.